Community Events

 Downtown Vision has proudly hosted the First Wednesday Art Walk since 2003 to welcome people to DTJax and celebrate the community’s deep pool of creative talent.

-Art Walk has returned after a break due to the pandemic and now takes place monthly!
 We invite you to bring your family, friends and coworkers for a self-guided tour of Downtown’s northbank core on the first Wednesday of every month.
 Explore three major hubs: James Weldon Johnson Park, The Jessie (duPont Center) and Vagabond Flea at The Breezeway at Vystar Tower, and all the businesses and public art between.
 Art Walk runs 5-9 p.m., rain or shine.
-Masks encouraged.

 We’re a group of poets celebrating 20 years together using a critique format with one aim: to be better writers.